Alaaeddine-chakroun/windowsperf-wpa-plugin-etl/README.md

 > :warning: The wperf WPA plugin requires a WPA version of `11.0.7.2` or higher.

-Once downloaded, make sure that "Windows Performance Toolkit" checkbox is checked under "Select the features you want to install".
+Once downloaded, make sure that the "Windows Performance Toolkit" checkbox is checked under "Select the features you want to install".

 ## Plugin releases

 WPA-plugin is built on the [Microsoft Performance Toolkit SDK](https://github.com/microsoft/microsoft-performance-toolkit-sdk) and is shipped as a set of Dynamic link libraries (DLLs).
-Go to `WPA-plugin-etl` [releases](https://gitlab.com/Linaro/WindowsPerf/wpa-plugin-etl/-/releases) to download latest plugin binaries.
+Go to `WPA-plugin-etl` [releases](https://gitlab.com/Linaro/WindowsPerf/wpa-plugin-etl/-/releases) to download the latest plugin binaries.

 ## Installation instructions in WPA